 When you cleanse your face, be sure to rub your face gently, also never use hot water.
 We are all guilty of occasionally taking showers that are too hot, especially in the winter but this also affects the sensitivity of our skin.

-How To Choose The Right Cleanser?
+How To Choose The Right One?

-Looking at the ingredients on a cleanser more often than not sounds like double-dutch.
+Looking at the ingredients on a cleanser more often than not sounds like a double-dutch.
 With their complicated names, it’s hard to know how to pronounce them, never mind understanding what they actually do.

 Sodium Lauryl Sulfate is an ingredient found in most commercial products from soaps to shampoos.
 It is the most effective surfactant which dissolves everything from oils, dirt and grime BUT since it strips away almost everything, it also includes stripping the good oils in your skin.